 When I am stuck in this type of thinking, I know that I am feeling hurt for some reason though I may not immediately notice this.
 I also likely won’t know where it is stemming from.
-I could already be isolating some or being snippier to those around me before this comes to my attention.
+I could already be isolating somewhat or being snippier to those around me before this comes to my attention.

-But once I see that I am not feeling too hot, I can’t afford to turn away from the thinking.
+But once I see that I am not feeling too hot, I can’t afford to turn away from the painful thinking.
 The spotlight needs to shine on that pain.
 I need to let it see that I am paying attention to it, and that I am not here to condemn it.

 Then I can ask it some questions like:

 - You know that everything is okay right?